Congratulations 2026-2027 Board of Governors!

 I. Cinderella’s Boutique Chair

 i.
-Lends items to the Minot Air Force Base community with valid military ID.
+Lends Boutique items to the Minot Air Force Base community.

 iii.
 Coordinates repairs for Boutique items.